Letitia Carson: Early life

-Carson was born into slavery in Kentucky around 1814.
+Carson was born into slavery in Kentucky between 1814 and 1818.
 Little is known of her early life besides that some time before 1845, she arrived in Missouri.
 It is presumed that she was involved in the hemp or tobacco farming industries as a field hand, a house servant, or both.
 It is also presumed that she might have been either a Baptist or a Methodist and may have attended Sunday services in her enslaver's church, with an all-black congregation, or both.

 Life in Oregon

 In 1845, she set out in a 6-month journey on the Oregon Trail for Oregon with David Carson, an Irish immigrant who owned land in Platte County and had become an American citizen in 1844.
-It is not clear whether Letitia was ever enslaved by David.
+It is unclear whether Letitia was ever enslaved by David.
 However, by the time they began their journey to Oregon, he recognized her as a free person.
 On June 9, 1845, Carson gave birth to their daughter, Martha Jane somewhere along the South Platte River.

 Upon their arrival, the Carsons staked a 640-acre land claim in the Soap Creek Valley, located in modern-day Benton County, Oregon.
 Government officials reduced the Carsons' land claim by half in 1850 to 320 acres since David and Letitia could not legally marry, as Letitia was black and the Donation Land Act provided up to 640 acres solely for married couples, in addition to black people at the time being ineligible to make a land claim in Oregon.
+On their homestead, Letita and David raised cattle, planted crops, and established an Orchard.
+They likely sold produce, dairy, and meat to travelers along the Applegate Trail.
 Letitia Carson gave birth to a son, Adam Andrew Jackson, in 1849.
 According to the 1850 U.S. Federal Census, Letitia and David lived in Benton, Oregon Territory, with their two children.